 (D) — The authorization server prompts the end user to approve granting access via the user-agent and also prompts the user to enter the end user code.

-(E) — While the end user reviews user credentials and consents, the device starts polling along with client id and verification code to check the status of user authorization.
+(E) — While the end user reviews user credentials and consents, the device starts polling along with the client ID and verification code to check the status of the user authorization.